Oluwatobi-coder/Minimum-Cost-Path-Implementation-for-Robot-Motion-Planning-Project/README.md

 ## 🛠️ Technology Used

 - **Language:** Python
-- **Libraries:** csv, heapq, os, collections (all standard Python libraries, no external installation required).
+- **Libraries:** csv, heapq, os, collections (all part of the Python Standard library, no external installation required).
 - **Simulation Tool:** CoppeliaSim (Edu Version)

 ---